harplife/zettelkasten/math/precalculus/Chapter 1/5_Equations.md

 <mark class="hltr-trippy">"Completing the Square"</mark> is one of the fundamental techniques in algebra that is used to solve quadratic equations.

-Normally, when we have a quadratic formula in its generic form $ax^2+bx+c=0$, we'd factor the equation - which takes a bit of trial and error.
+Normally, when we have a quadratic formula in its generic form $ax^2+bx+c=0$, we'd factor the equation with a bit of trail and error.

 We can take out the guesswork with a neat little trick, which works by adding a special number that would make the left-hand expression into a perfect square trinomial (i.e. $(x+d)^2$).